 Beginning as a bass player, Steve was inspired to transition to guitar the day Jimi Hendrix passed away.
 He began studying music theory and jazz technique with Don Mock, who was then an instructor at West Seattle Music.
 Mock moved to Los Angeles to become one of the founding instructors of the Guitar Institute of Technology and invited Steve to become one of GIT's first students that same year.
 Steve became one of the first graduates of the Musicians Institute in Los Angeles, California.
 He is currently endorsed by DBZ guitars.

 Steve has written columns and appeared in Guitar World, Guitar for the Practicing Musician, Guitar Player, and Musician magazines as well as other international music magazines.
 He has also written three books and has an instructional video (REH Video's "Steve Lynch - The Two-Handed Guitarist") displaying his double-handed playing technique and has taught over 300 clinics on advanced guitar techniques in 18 countries.
-After returning to Seattle and having over 20 years of experience teaching guitar privately in the South King County area, Steve founded the Federal Way School of Music in 2006.
+When Steve returned to Seattle, he developed a successful lesson studio with over 20 years of experience teaching guitar privately in the South King County area, eventually founding the Federal Way School of Music in 2006.
+After reuniting Autograph and releasing a new album in 2016, Steve is currently touring nationally and internationally.